jairamc/jairamc.github.io/cv/index.md

 Course work -

 - **Dissertation - Join algorithms using Map/Reduce** - Evaluated existing join algorithms used in contemporary systems that use Map/Reduce.
 Designed two new algorithms for multi-way joins.
 Properties like selectivity factor of a join were exploited in design of the algorithms.
-The project was implemented using **Hadoop** and **HDFS**.
+The project was implemented using **[Hadoop][hadoop]** and **HDFS**.
 The coding was entirely done in Java.
-The evaluation was done based on speed-up, scale-up and network I/O. The thesis has been awarded distinction and is available for download from the University website at <a href="http://www.inf.ed.ac.uk/publications/thesis/online/IM100859.pdf">http://www.inf.ed.ac.uk/publications/thesis/online/IM100859.pdf</a>
+The evaluation was done based on speed-up, scale-up and network I/O. The thesis was awarded distinction and is available for [download][dissertation] from the University website [here][dissertation]
 - **Advanced Databases** - Extended the query engine of a home grown database to implement External Sort and Merge join algorithms.
 I managed to secure 100% in the coursework and the work was appreciated to be the best amongst the batch.
 - **Information Retrieval** - Developed a web crawler (using Python) capable of harvesting a set of hyper-linked news stories from a web-server.
 Implemented content-extraction algorithm using plateau-based method.
 Also implemented near-duplicate detection feature using SimHash algorithm.
 Also developed a system for searching images based on keywords (tags).
 Implemented exact-match, best-match and pseudo-relevance feedback algorithm.
 - **Querying and Storing XML** - Implemented an algorithm for updating XML via Relational Databases with 2 other collaborators.
 The project involved incrementally updating recursively stored XML, stored in an existing relational database, as opposed to previous approaches that shred the entire XML document into a newly created database of a newly designed schema.